ChameleonCloud/docs/source/technical/networks.rst

 Floating IP Addresses
 _____________________

-*Floating IP Addresses* are publicly accessible IPv4 addresses.
-CHI@TACC and CHI@UC each use a different Class B address block for Floating IP Addresses.
+*Floating IP Addresses* are publicly accessible IPv4 addresses. `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ and `CHI@UC <https://chi.uc.chameleoncloud.org>`_ each use a different Class B address block for Floating IP Addresses.
 These addresses can be bound to Instances to allow access over the Internet, and are shared between all Chameleon users.
 When not in use, you should be a good citizen by releasing them back to their respective IP Address pool, called ``ext-net``.

 Security Groups
 _______________

-Currently, Security Groups are not implemented on CHI@TACC and CHI@UC.
-Therefore, all inbound and outbound port traffic is open to the Internet at these sites.
-KVM@TACC observes Security Groups, allowing inbound and outbound traffic to be filtered by port, with a default policy of denying inbound traffic.
+Currently, Security Groups are not implemented on `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ and `CHI@UC <https://chi.uc.chameleoncloud.org>`_.
+Therefore, all inbound and outbound port traffic is open to the Internet at these sites. `KVM@TACC <https://openstack.tacc.chameleoncloud.org>`_ observes Security Groups, allowing inbound and outbound traffic to be filtered by port, with a default policy of denying inbound traffic.

 .. _network-isolation: